apache/druid/web-console/README.md

 ## How to watch and run for development

+1. You need to be withing the `web-console` directory
-1. Install the modules with `npm install`
+2. Install the modules with `npm install`
-2. Run `npm start` will start in development mode and will proxy druid requests to `localhost:8888`
+3. Run `npm start` will start in development mode and will proxy druid requests to `localhost:8888`

-Note: you can provide and environment variable to proxy to a different Druid host like so: `druid_host=1.2.3.4:8888 npm start`
+**Note:** you can provide an environment variable to proxy to a different Druid host like so: `druid_host=1.2.3.4:8888 npm start`

 ## Description of the directory structure